About The Work here

 – Introduce in RDAP an emergency entity in order to formally organize backup to get access.

-– Introduce in RDAP a fallback entity in order to respond when registrant information is missing;
+– Introduce in RDAP a fallback entity in order to respond when registrant information is missing; - Generate web IDs that start with the ISO2 country code, for business entities and natural persons;

 – A simple data structure has been designed for the registry details;